fickse/mesowest/README.md

-# mesowest

-## Simple R functions for working with the Mesowest / SynopticLabs climate data API
+# mesowest: Simple R functions for working with the Mesowest / SynopticLabs climate data API

----

 ## Installation